State of Origin series: 2020s

 In 2020, Ampol became the naming rights partner of the series until at least 2023, taking over from Holden.

 The 2020 series was originally due to be played during the middle of the season, but was shifted to the post-season for the first time in history, due to the COVID-19 pandemic which forced the suspension of all non-essential services in March.
 The series was played on consecutive Wednesday nights in November (4th, 11th, and 18th), with the venues for the fixtures designated as: Adelaide Oval, ANZ Stadium and Suncorp Stadium.
+Former New South Wales captain Paul Gallen and Daily Telegraph journalist Dean Ritchie notably described the Queensland team as the worst ever Maroons side.
 Game 1, held for the first time in Adelaide, saw Queensland beat New South Wales in a nail biting 18–14 win.
 At half time, the Blues were leading the Maroons 10–0, but a huge upset secured the game for Queensland.
 Game 2 held in Sydney, New South Wales, at ANZ Stadium, was a blue wave.
 Queensland scored the first try but eventually lost the game to New South Wales 34–10.
-Game 3 was held in Brisbane on the 18th of November at Suncorp Stadium and was a physical match which saw Queensland regain the shield with a 20–14 win over New South Wales.
+Game 3 was held in Brisbane on 18 November at Suncorp Stadium and was a physical match which saw Queensland regain the shield with a 20–14 win over New South Wales.
+In his post game speech, Captain Daly Cherry Evans quipped "and on behalf of the worst ever Queensland team, thank you very much".
+A reference to critical comments made by former New South Wales Captain Paul Gallen.
 Cameron Munster was awarded the Wally Lewis Medal for his exceptional performances throughout the series, despite being out due to HIA for most of Game 2.

 Game 1 of the 2021 series was held at Queensland Country Bank Stadium in Townsville on 9 June, moved from the MCG after another COVID-19 outbreak in Melbourne.
 This became the first Origin match to be played in a regional centre.
 New South Wales then recorded their biggest win in series history, defeating Queensland 50–6.
-NSW would go on to win the series with a 26-0 win against Queensland at Suncorp, with Queensland gaining a consolation win by defeating NSW 20-18 on the Gold Coast, with the venue being required due to the resurgence of the COVID-19 pandemic.
+NSW would go on to win the series with a 26–0 win against Queensland at Suncorp, with Queensland gaining a consolation win by defeating NSW 20–18 on the Gold Coast, with the venue being required due to the resurgence of the COVID-19 pandemic.